Joint Council Co-Sponsorships and Grant Opportunities

 Projects eligible for consideration will bring together two or more recognized student, cultural, and/or faith-based groups that seek to advance intercultural and/or interfaith awareness through interaction and an open exchange of ideas.
 Eligible projects may also be collaborative projects between a recognized student religious or cultural group and the Office of the University Chaplain.
 They may involve events that take place off campus or entail training and education projects.
 Projects that meet the guidelines of the fund will include a wide range of activities, events, and discussions that bring together students and create shared opportunities for learning and dialogue that emphasize the intersection of the unique relationships between culture, religion, race, and ethnicity.

 Recognized student groups that are interested in applying must schedule a brief meeting with Kraft Fund administrators to review their proposal before applications are accepted.
 The review committee will meet after the application deadline to make decisions on projects that will be awarded.
 No project will be funded retroactively.
 Only after an award confirmation is received should groups begin allocating monies from the Kraft Fund.
-E-mail the Kraft Fund or visit the Columbia University web site for additional information.
+E-mail the Kraft Fund or visit the Office of the University Chaplain for additional information.

 The Gatsby Student Arts Fund